 Community through outreach

-In 2009 the Museum's Symbols of Australia exhibition commenced a tour of the nation using objects from our collection to explore the diversity of Australian symbology: the official and the popular, the organic and the imposed, the natural and the man-made, the old and the new.
+In 2009 the Museum’s Symbols of Australia toured the nation and encouraged visitors to explore the diversity of Australian symbology: the official and the popular, the organic and the imposed, the natural and the man-made, the old and the new.

 Donations of $50 or more will be acknowledged in The Museum magazine and on this website.
 Donors can choose to remain anonymous.